The Verrazano School

 4) Compile a list of any questions you have.
 Make every effort to find answers to your questions first – particularly if the questions pertain to which courses satisfy which requirements.
 The Catalog is the resource for this.

 5) Complete your student survey and academic plan for the upcoming semester to bring to the meeting (see below for links to the appropriate documents).
+Schedules cannot be approved if they are not complete.

 Required Documents for Your Verrazano Meeting